flix/book/src/structs.md

 `name` field is immutable, i.e. cannot be changed once a struct instance has been created.
 The `age` and `heights` are mutable and can be changed after creation.
-The `Person` struct has one type parameter: `r` which specifies the region that the struct will be associated with.
+The `Person` struct has one type parameter: `r` which specifies the region that the struct belongs to.

-> **Note:** Every struct must have a region type parameter and it must be the
+Every struct must have a region type parameter and it must be the last in the type parameter list.
-> last type parameter.

 ### Creating a Struct